rocsteady888/lir-node-app/README.md

 ```
 node liri.js spotify-this-song
 ```
-shows the following information about the song in the terminal
+Shows the following information about the song in the terminal
 * artist(s)
 * song name
 * preview link of the song from spotify